abhimishra91/hackathon-framework/README.md

 1. Clone the repo.
-2. Create 2 empty folders `input` and `model`.
+2. Create 3 folders `input` and `model` and `tuneq`.
 3. Save the training, testing and sample submission file in `input` folder.
-The outputs generated from training such as trained model, encoders and oof_preds will be saved in `model` folder.
+4. The outputs generated from training such as trained model, encoders and oof_preds will be saved in `model` folder.
+5. The parameters for fine tuning the models should be saved in the `tune` folder.
-4. Update the `config.py` to point it to the correct path of the training and test files.
+6. Update the `config.py` to point it to the correct path for data, model and tuning.
-5. Run the `create_folds.py`
-6. Update the `dispatcher.py` with model/models you want to run your dataset on.
+7. Update the `dispatcher.py` with model/models you want to run your dataset on.
-7. Open Command Prompt and go to the local of the repo.
-8. Run `python train.py <model_name>`
-9. The results will be saved in the `model` folder.
+8. Use the sample notebook to understand how to use this framework after this intial configuration is completed.

 ## Description of Files and their Purpose

 - `config.py`: Config file to give path of all the datasets and other standard configuration items.
 Such as csv files path, random seed etc.

 - `feature_eval.py`: This script and the class inside is used to analyze the dataframe and its columns to get the following output:
 	 - min, max and unique values of each column
 	 - histogram/ distribution of each column
 	 - corelation of columns using a heat map

-- `create_folds.py`: Creates cross validated dataset for any given dataframe, and then saves it in the given location.
-Ready for any modelling task.
-It uses `cross_validation.py`  to perform this action.
+- `feature_gen.py`: Encapsulates method to generate new features.
+Currently implemented the `Polynomial features` method from sklearn.
+    Returns Dataframe with new features.

+- `feature_impute.py`: Encapsulates the method to impute blank values in a dataframe.
+    Currently, it supports 3 imputation methods:
+    - Simple Imputer
+    - Model Based Imputer: Extra Trees or knn
+    - Knn based imputer
+    - Returns updated Dataframe

 - `cross_validation.py`: This class is used to perform cross validation on any dataframe based on the type of problem statement.
-It is used in the `create_folds.py` script
+It is used to create cross validated dataset.

 - `categorical.py`: This class can be used for encoding of categorical features in a given dataframe.
 	- Inputs : Dataframe, Categorical Columns List, Type of Encoding
 	- Output: Encoded Dataframe
+	- Supported Encoding Techniques:
+	    - Lable Encoding
+	    - Binary Encoding
+	    - One Hot Encoding

+- `numerical.py`: This class can be used for encoding of numerical features in a given dataframe.
+	- Inputs : Dataframe, Categorical Columns List, Type of Encoding
+	- Output: Encoded Dataframe, Transformer Object for later use.
+	- Support Techniques:
+	    - Standard Scaler
+	    - Min-Max Scaler
+	    - Power Tranformer
+	    - Log Transformer

 - `metrics.py`: This class can be used to evaluate the results of given predictions and actual value.

 - `dispatcher.py`: Python File with Models and parameters.
-They have been designed to supply the models to `train.py` for training on a given dataset
+They have been designed to supply the models to `engine.py` for training on a given dataset

-- `train.py`: Python script to train data in a cross validated fashion using the folds created in the dataset.
-	- Currently the script performs following functions:
-		- Input: Test dataframe with folds, specified model from the dispatcher
-		- Performs label encoding on the categorical dataset `## TO DO ##`
-		- Trains the model on different folds and saves the each model, label encoder and out of fold prediction.

-- `predict.py`: Loads all the saved models, label encoders and columns from the folder and runs its on the validation set.
-Finally the predictions from different models are averaged to generate the final submission file.
+- `engine.py`: This script encapsulates the method to train and evaluate the multiple models simultaneously
+    - Leverages on `dispatcher.py` and `metrics.py` for model and metrics
+    - The results for each fold are also saved in the `models` folder as `oof_predictions.csv` for each model.
+    - **To Do** Stacking module to suporrt stacking of multiple models

+- **Scripts to be ignored for now**:
+    - `train.py`: For training
+    - `predict.py`: For prediction
+    - `tune.py`: For tuning h-parameter
+    - `create_folds.py`: To create folded datframe